remict/SensitivityAnalysis/README.md

 # Sensivity Analysis

-This script allows you to perform a sensitivity analysis for a given function, with Sobol method.
-The parameters of the function to analyze are sampled according to the LHS method, considering that each parameter is derived from a continuous uniform law.
+These scripts allow you to perform a sensitivity analysis for a given function, using the Sobol method.
+The parameters of the function to be analyzed are sampled according to the LHS method, considering that each parameter is derived from a continuous uniform law.
 It is therefore necessary to know the range of variation of each parameter.
 Each of the calculated indices is framed using the bootstrap method.
+The two scripts SensitivityAnalysis.R and SensitivityAnalysisLowerComplexity.R perform the same analysis but the method of calculating the total indices differs: the first script calculates these indices by complementarity whereas the second script calculates them by opposite.
+The following was obtained using the script SensitivityAnalysis.R.

 ## Running the tests